 WinList needs a bivariate plot of each combination of compensation parameters, and this can present some spatial problems when compensating data with many fluorescent parameters.
 The solution to this is to enable Only show histograms for the selected Trace Line Option on the Setup tab of the Compensation toolbox.
-When enabled, you can view a subset of histogram simply by selected a different Trace Line option.
+When enabled, you can view a subset of histograms simply by selecting a different Trace Line option.